mmadsen/lnraw/_posts/2012-10-01-slatkin-power-experiment.md

 * Simulate populations of 2000 well-mixed individuals, at theta values of 0.5, 0.75, 1.0, 3.0, 5.0, 7.0, and 9.0.
 * Four levels of the "conformism factor" were simulated: 0.01, 0.005, 0.001, and 0.0005.
 This corresponds to 20, 10, 2, and 1 individual per generation (on average) exhibiting conformist copying.
 This is the "strength" of the conformist bias to transmission.
 * For each combination of parameters, 3 duplicate simulation runs were made, with different random seeds.
 * For each simulation run, the simulator ran for 30,000 steps.
 Data collection began after 10,000 steps to ensure that even with low innovation rates, the simulation was at quasi-stationary equilibrium.
-This is serious overkill for theta >= 1.0, but necessary for very low innovation rates since the mixing time can be long (and requires a full analysis given Watkins 2010, not just the simplified heuristic).
+This is serious overkill for theta >= 1.0, but necessary for very low innovation rates since the mixing time can be long (and requires a full analysis given [@watkins2010], not just the simplified heuristic).
 * This yielded 20K independent data points for each of 3 runs per parameter combination, or 60K data points per parameter combination.
 * Time averaging windows were also calculated for trait counts, with the maximum window being 3000 generations, thus yielding 10 windows per simulation run, 20 windows for aggregation at 1500 generations, down to windows at 3 generations.
 * For each raw data point (all 60K per parameter combination), and for each time-averaging window, a sample of size 50 individuals was taken from the population, and their traits tabulated and recorded for input to the Slatkin Exact program.